Sippy Cups – Fairfax, VA

 Sippy cups can provide significant help as children transition from using a bottle to a regular cup.
 Kids love them because they usually come in fun colors and shapes, and parents love them because they prevent spills and leaks.
 However, it is also widely known that the prolonged use of a sippy cup can be damaging to a child’s developing teeth, especially when it comes to cavities.
 It can be tempting to let your little one use the sippy cup for a longer period of time than recommended, past the age of one, but we urge you to be careful with their usage and bottles as well.
-Keep reading to find out more about sippy cups, bottles, and the effect they can have on the health of your favorite little smile.
+Keep reading to find out more about the potential risks of kids using sippy cups in Fairfax, VA, and the effect they can have on the health of your favorite little smile.

 What Is Baby Bottle Tooth Decay?